bahrus/templ-mount/README.md

 <script type="module" src="../activateScript.js"></script>

-and add a "clone-me" attribute to the script tags needing to be activated.
+and add a "clone-script" attribute to templates containing script tags which are failing to get activated.

 ## Referencing: